troptropcontent/s-test/README.md

 - Advance
 - Expert

-# Screenshot of the quizz list of the app
+# Screenshot of the quizz list in the app

 ![](captureIndexSmall.png)